 and work with their fellow judges to ensure the polling place is running smoothly.

-Poll workers are paid $175 or $325 based on the position they choose.
-Those who are interested should visit cookcountyclerk.com/judges or call 312-603-0965 to learn more and submit an application.
+Poll workers are paid $190 for Election Judges and $340 for Equipment Managers.
+Those who are interested should visit http://www.cookcountyclerk.com/work or call 312-603-0965 to learn more and submit an application.

 Below is a brief rundown of the position and its requirements.